jeskodes/milestone-project-1-jesk/README.md

 The main target audience will be amateur photographers, keen walkers and holiday-makers as the New Forest is a popular tourist destination in the UK.

+The site can be accessed from this link:

 ## User Stories and Features

 #### User Story 1a: